-Now my almost grown up (weeps!) eldest son makes them for his friends and when they try them, they always end up asking for the recipe, which is pretty cool!
+Now my grown up (weeps!) eldest son makes them for his friends and when they try them, they always end up asking for the recipe, which is pretty cool!

-I’m not usually in the habit of saying recipes are “the best” – there are a LOT of recipes out there – but I’m going to stick my neck out and make an exception for these pancakes.
 I do believe they are the best pancake recipe ever.
 Well, let’s just say they are the best I’ve ever tried and I don’t feel the need to change a thing about this recipe.

 They are like the kind of pancakes I imagine are served in American diners – warm, thick, fluffy and they smell amazing.
 I can eat far too many of them than I care to admit!